Having perfect wedding songs, an interview with Michael Benson

 Do you offer any packages?

-My full-service package includes wedding ceremony (solo or duo), jazzy cocktail hour (solo, duo, trio), background dinner set and dance party (quintet), mp3 break music mixes (iPod), and continuing MC service throughout the event.
+My full-service package includes wedding songs for the ceremony (solo or duo), jazzy cocktail hour (solo, duo, trio), background dinner set and dance party (quintet), mp3 break music mixes (iPod), and continuing MC service throughout the event.

 And finally - if you could ask one thing of the grooms and brides that would make your job easier, what would it be?

-Just give me your favorite song requests and leave the rest of the music programming and pacing to me.
-Don't over-script or over-manage our repertoire, song lists, what we play and when we play it, etc. Let me read the crowd and create a jam-packed dance floor for a durable party vibe.
+Just give me your favorite list of wedding songs requests and leave the rest of the music programming and pacing to me.
+Don't over-script or over-manage our repertoire, wedding songs lists, what we play and when we play it, etc. Let me read the crowd and create a jam-packed dance floor for a durable party vibe.

 I've played for over 2,300 weddings.
 I’m at my best when I’m free to create a connection - a "telepathic rope” to the audience that never goes slack.

-The more scripted I am, the less I can intuit the mood, room, crowd energy, and the less flexible I can be with the tools I bring to the event.
-Which is an extraordinary range of songs and styles.
+The more scripted I am, the less I can intuit the mood, room, crowd energy, and the less flexible I can be with the tools I bring to the event, which is an extraordinary range of wedding songs and styles.